 We can advise on:

-- structuring your Will to make sure that your assets are passed on in the way you’d like
+- how to structure your Will to make sure your assets are passed on in the way you’d like.

-- using your Will to pass on your business or farm to the next generation
+- how you can use your Will to pass on your business or farm to the next generation.

 - the Inheritance Tax implications of the provisions of your Will.